ShubhiJain67/LeetCode/README.md

 LeetCode 1389 : Create Target Array in the Given Order (77_Easy)

 LeetCode 1428 : Leftmost Coloumn with atleast 1 one (61_Medium)

+LeetCode 1431 : Kids With the Greatest Number of Candies (79_Easy)

 GeeksForGeeks : Card Rotation (1_Medium)